Karen Webb

-Karen Leanne Webb, is an Australian former police officer, who replaced Mick Fuller as the Commissioner of the New South Wales Police Force in February 2022.
+Karen Leanne Webb, (born 25 December 1969) is an Australian former police officer, who replaced Mick Fuller as the Commissioner of the New South Wales Police Force in February 2022.
 Webb was the first woman appointed to this office.
 She left the position on 6 June 2025.

 Early life and career

 Webb was born and raised in Boorowa in the south western slopes of New South Wales, and attended Boorowa Central School.

 Webb joined NSW Police in 1987 and previously was responsible for traffic and highway patrol and public transport.
 She joined the Castle Hill Police Station, in the 1990s at a time when 10% of police officers were women, which grew to 35% as at 2021.
 Webb stated in 2021 that she "look[s] forward to growing our diversity and inclusion in the organisation".

 Webb was the first woman to lead Traffic and Highway Patrol, since 2020.
 She was promoted in 2017 to assistant commissioner, and subsequently moved to deputy commissioner in July 2021.
 She has been a Board Member of NSW Police Legacy since 2018, and Vice-Patron since 2022.

 On 1 February 2022, Webb was formally appointed Commissioner of the New South Wales Police Force.
 Previous police commissioner ceremonies were traditionally held at Government House in Sydney, but Webb chose to accept her appointment in her alma mater at Boorowa Central School.

 Webb set up the Domestic and Family Violence Registry.

 Webb was criticised for her response to the killing of Jesse Baird and Luke Davies at the hands of an ex-NSW Police officer in February 2024, calling it a "crime of passion".

 Following the Bondi Junction stabbings in April 2024, Webb implemented stricter knife laws in NSW.
 She was accused of misconduct for revealing the name of a victim without the family's consent, but was cleared of any misconduct.